 Can trauma change your attachment style?

 Trauma has the capacity to change our attachment style.
 But it’s not just unpleasant experiences that might alter our attachment to people.
-Those with insecure attachment who join into stable partnerships as adults can learn to become securely connected as well.
+Those with insecure attachments who join into stable partnerships as adults can also learn to become securely connected.

 What triggers anxious attachment?